 While I'm sure that my Maw Maw made her red gravy on the stove, I bake my own version.
 So, it cuts down a lot of the cooking time while giving the final Louisiana shrimp balls with red gravy flavor a deep, rich taste and texture.
 It's a win-win, and leisurely labor of love that's bound to help you make your own cherished round-the-table family memories too.
 Indeed!

-How to Make Louisiana Shrimp Balls with Tomato Gravy
+How to Make Cajun Shrimp Balls with Tomato Gravy

-Start the Louisiana shrimp balls with tomato gravy by roasting a batch of my best ever baked red gravy.
+Start by roasting a batch of my best ever baked red gravy.

 Then, season the shrimp and cook them down for just a few minutes in the skillet...